xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Wisp.md

 ### Basic Build
 This build will result in a 175% haste mote if you do your setup correctly.
+Run Arcane Bellicose instead of Arcane Power Ramp in the screenshot
 ![](media/builds_wisp_basic.png)

 ### Min-Maxed Build